CityofToronto/bdit_data-sources/bluetooth/README.md

 - Only aggregated data is available through the browser, the API must be used to acess raw data

 ## 6. Bliptrack API (Dan)
 Bliptrack provides an API for accessing their system through the Simple Object Access Protocol (SOAP).
+In the context of data analysis, using the API over the browser to pull data has 2 main avantages:
+1. The ability to pull disagregate data
+2. Access to live travel time information

 - overview of API methods